-The top of the shaft is machined to 1".
-Once installed, spin the shaft within the outer tube; it must spin around easily and freely.
-If it is binding, check that the white Bottom Bearing is not being crimped by the lower bracket clamp...
+The top of the Shaft is machined to 1".
+Once installed, spin the Shaft within the outer Shaft Tube; it must spin around easily and freely.
+If it is binding, check that the white Shaft Bottom Bearing is not being crimped by the lower bracket Shaft Clamp.
 If it is, you will need to lower the Shaft Assembly.

-Check that the Bottom Collar (stainless) is not touching the Bottom Bearing (white).
+Check that the stainless steel Shaft Bottom Collar is not touching the white Shaft Bottom Bearing.
 If the Bottom Collar needs re-setting, put on the Rudder and insert the Rudder Locking Pin.
 Loosen the Bottom Collar set crew.
 Re-position so that the collar sits on top of the Rudder, just touching the rudder.
 Tighten the screw to hold it in that position.
-Most important is to ensure a space between the top of the Bottom Collar and the Bottom Bearing - at least business card size.
+Most important is to ensure a space between the top of the Bottom Collar and the Shaft Bottom Bearing - at least business card size.